Resume for Carpenter

 In your cover letter:

-- Introduce yourself and state the job that you’re submitting your application for.
+- Introduce yourself and state the exact position you’re applying for.

-- You should highlight your relevant experiences or talents that make you an ideal candidate for the carpentry job.
+- You should highlight your relevant experiences or talents which make you a great candidate for the carpentry position.

 Summary